National Register Listings in Kenton County, Kentucky

 Kenton County Timeline

-This timeline provides a condensed summary of the historical journey of Kenton County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Kenton County, Kentucky.

 - 1794: Kenton County is established by the State of Kentucky.